gabipetrovay/vrli-vro-nodejs/README.md

+## Disclaimer

+This repository is only a POC (example) of how you can build a shim between vRLI and vRO.
+The commited `server.pem` is only meant for demo purposes such that you clone and run this code.
+If you want to use this code or fragments of it in production, you **should replace** this file with your own version.

 # vRealize Log Insight (vRLI) Shim for vRealize Orchestrator (vRO)

 A simple NodeJS shim transforming vRLI alerts into vRO workflow calls.
 The shim is implemented using the NodeJS HTTPS server.